Skip to content

 from asgikit.responses import respond_text

-from selva.web import controller, get, FromPath
+from selva.web import get, FromPath

-from selva.web.converter.decorator import register_param_converter
+from selva.web.converter.decorator import register_converter

 @dataclass